Acknowledgement of Country

 - commits to reconciliation valuing empathy, dignity, respect and fairness.
 We commit to working with the community towards reconciliation and to the provision of services, programs and activities that support growth and development of Aboriginal communities (adopted by Eurobodalla Shire Council, 21 December 2010).

-For more information please contact Zoe Morgan, Coordinator Community Development and Youth:
+For more information contact Council's Coordinator Community Development and Youth, Rhonnie South: